 The above list does not include mislabeled nets, nets with incorrect or missing parameters and other net violations that are detectable with the ERC and must also be corrected before your PCB layout can be generated.

 Ensuring that your schematic successfully passes the ERC with no violations should be a requirement for your design to move forward to the PCB layout.
 In Altium Designer, this electrical connection qualification is a prerequisite that ensures you begin your PCB layout with all components fully connected.
-From the PCB layout, you can use the rats nest, which provides a graphical, color-coded representation of all connections between pins, in conjunction with interactive or autorouting functionality to as you place your components and make necessary changes to ensure a fully connected PCB layout.
-In Altium Designer, these schemes are combined into an auto-interactive routing capability, PCB ActiveRoute, to easily route multiple traces, route around objects and speed the routing process.
+From the PCB layout, you can use the rats nest, which provides a graphical, color-coded representation of all connections between pins, in conjunction with interactive or autorouting (in contrast to manual routing) functionality to as you place your components and make necessary changes to ensure a fully connected PCB layout.
+In Altium Designer, these schemes are combined into auto-interactive routing resources, PCB ActiveRoute, to easily route multiple traces, route around objects and speed the routing process.

 Ensuring that your components are fully connected as defined by your schematic does not mean your traces are acceptable for board fabrication.
 Typically, there will be clearance and spacing issues and if your board is multilayer you will need to add vias and the traces for them.
 In order to successfully address these routing concerns, as well as other board specifications that impact manufacture, requires that you perform a design rules check (DRC) on your PCB layout.
 The DRC allows you to identify define rules for unconnected pins and unconnected routes directly.
 Additionally, you can specify and prioritize rules for via and differential pair routing, clearances and trace widths all of which may necessitate rerouting of your PCB nets.